 6.15 A deterministic approach can be used as an alternative to the probabilistic approach.
-Care must be given to select should be used when the protection of the nuclear installation against earthquake loading needs to be ensured through adequate design features using a conservative scenario of the relevant seismic hazards (e.g. a conservative level for the vibratory ground motion hazard) in line with national practice.
-In these cases, conservative values of the key hazard parameters should be estimated to define an appropriate design basis for the nuclear installation in accordance with established safety margins within a defense-indepth framework.
+Care must be given to select a conservative scenario of the relevant seismic hazards (e.g. a conservative level for the vibratory ground motion hazard) in line with national practice.
+In these cases, conservative values of the key hazard parameters should be estimated to define an appropriate design basis for the nuclear installation in accordance with established safety margins within a defense-in-depth framework.
 The deterministic approach uses single individual values (i.e. a probability of 1) for key parameters leading for a single value for the result (as defined in IAEA Safety Standards Series No. SSG-3, Development and Application of Level 1 Probabilistic Safety Assessment for Nuclear Power Plants [8]).